 Teachers can use ExploreLearning Gizmos as a demo projected in front of the class, but Gizmos are best used when placed right in the hands of the students.
-After setting up a teacher account, educators go to their Teacher Homepage, where they can create classes, assign individual Gizmos, and view assessment results.
-Teachers can select Gizmos aligned to the Next Generation Science Standards and Common Core State Standards for math.
-Gizmos are also organized according to popular textbooks and curriculums such as FOSS Science.
+After setting up a teacher account, educators go to their teacher homepage, where they can create classes, access student login info, assign Gizmos, and view assessment results for each student.
+Teachers can select Gizmos aligned to the Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS) for math.
+Gizmos are also organized according to popular textbooks and curricula such as FOSS Science.
+The developer has also made efforts to link the Gizmos to International curriculum.

-It's difficult to describe the entire array of interactive simulation tools (called Gizmos) that ExploreLearning makes available on this site.
-Arranged by curriculum, topic, or textbook, these little applications explore hundreds of concepts that students learn in elementary, middle, and high school mathematics and science.
+ExploreLearning Gizmos is a site containing an array of math and science simulations arranged by curriculum, topic, or textbook.
+These little applications explore hundreds of concepts that students learn in elementary, middle, and high school math and science.
 From number sense to algebra and from biology to physics, there are enough tools here for students to try a different one each week for every school year.
+Access to the full Gizmo library comes with a paid subscription, but there are some free Gizmos to teach with as well.

-ExploreLearning Gizmos allow individual students to experiment and build their own understanding of the concepts involved.
-Many are conducive to classroom demonstrations for a larger group, but this method loses the magic that comes from kids tweaking the settings of a simulation to see what happens.
-For example, the Archimedes Principle Gizmo is perfect for teaching the idea of buoyancy and displacement to middle school students.
+ExploreLearning Gizmos encompasses a research-based approach that allows students to experiment and build their own understanding of the concepts involved.
+Many Gizmos are conducive to classroom demos for a larger group, but this method loses the magic that comes from kids tweaking the settings of a simulation to see what happens.
+For example, the Archimedes Principle Gizmo is perfect for teaching the idea of buoyancy and displacement.
 A student can learn a lot by adjusting the size of a "boat" and then adding mass until it sinks, observing how such factors affect whether a boat floats.
+Many Gizmos are also designed to allow students to "play around" to discover for themselves what is happening.
+This element lends to a sense of accomplishment when students figure out the pattern for themselves, but there's also lots of help and guidance provided to prevent frustration.

 Key Standards Supported